 1. Before you reach residual volume, say 20 meters, shift as much air into your mouth either by contracting your abdominal muscle or by pulling air using your jaw and cheeks.
 By now, your cheeks should be fat.
 Some may find that extending the chin forward, as it opens the glottis, makes it easier to shift air to the mouth.

 2. Immediately close your glottis so the air doesn’t escape back into the lungs.
 You need to be mindful to keep the glottis closed throughout the entire mouth-fill process.

-3. Tilt your chin back towards your chest.
-This should help make it easier keeping your glottis closed.
+3. Tilt your chin back towards your chest if you extended it.
+This should help make it easier to keep your glottis closed.

-4. Keep your soft palate in the neutral position.
+4. Keep your soft palate in a neutral position.

-6. When you can no longer equalize with your jaw and cheeks because of the reduced air volume, start equalizing using the tongue (standard Frenzel).
+6. When you can no longer equalize with your jaw and cheeks because of the reduced air volume, start doing standard Frenzel.
 Reach new depths!

 Simple right?
 A good way to practice mouth-fill dry is to let a little bit of air escape out your mouth to emulate the increasing pressure at depth.
-By doing this, you’ll get to experience equalizing with your jaw and cheeks and then the back of the tongue eventually.
+By doing this, you’ll get to experience equalizing with your jaw and cheeks and then the back of the tongue (creating movement in the larynx) eventually.